-Loma Linda University’s Proton Treatment and Research Center conducted the clinical trial on patients with early stage invasive (non lobular) breast cancer.
-The 2014 study, “Partial Breast Radiation Therapy With Proton Beam: 5-Year Results With Cosmetic Outcomes,” represents the most solid data set to date on proton therapy and breast cancer outcomes.
+Loma Linda University conducted the clinical trial on patients with early stage invasive (non lobular) breast cancer.
+Results of the study of partial breast radiation therapy with protons were published in the International Journal of Radiation Oncology • Biology • Physics.
+This study represents a solid data set on the clinical benefits of proton therapy and breast cancer outcomes.

-The phase-two clinical trial followed 100 patients who received proton therapy and were monitored for an average of five years following treatment.
-Results show that the in-breast recurrence-free survival rate was 97 percent with minimal side effects to the breast, lungs and heart.
+The phase-two clinical trial followed 100 breast cancer proton therapy patients, monitoring them for an average of five years following treatment.
+Results show that the in-breast recurrence-free survival rate was 97 percent with minimal side effects to the breast, lungs, and heart.
 The cosmetic results as assessed by patients and physicians were good to excellent in 90 percent of cases, which was maintained throughout the five years of follow-up.
-Other published series using photon radiation treatment has shown that good cosmetic results diminish over time, likely due to increased scarring of the breast that occurs as a result of increased exposure of normal breast tissues when conventional or photon radiation is used.
-In addition to being less toxic to the patient, the breast cancer treatment also reduced the duration of radiation treatment time from seven to two weeks.

-The current standard of treatment for most women diagnosed early with breast cancer includes surgery to remove the tumor followed by conventional radiation treatment performed over the entire breast.
-The Loma Linda University Medical Center study looked at treatment results by using highly targeted proton beam radiation isolated to the specific area of the tumor.
-With proton therapy, the size of the area impacted by radiation is reduced significantly, lessening exposure to the heart, lungs and other parts of the body.
+A traditional treatment plan for most women diagnosed early with breast cancer includes surgery to remove the tumor, followed by photon radiation treatment performed over the entire breast.
+However, the Loma Linda study looked at treatment results from using highly-targeted proton beam radiation isolated to the specific area of the tumor.
+With proton therapy, the size of the area impacted by radiation is reduced significantly, lessening exposure to the heart, lungs, and other parts of the body.